archanarao011/Project5-MachineLearning/README.md

 2.Collected Datasets, cleaning up and preprocessing done.

-3.Explored data to understand the trends and patterns in data .
+3.Explored data to understand the trends and patterns in data.

-4. Trained the prediction model using different algorithms to come up with the best fit.
+4.Trained the prediction model using different algorithms to come up with the best fit.

 ## Content
 The dataset for analysis is extracted from Kaggle and is based on survey data taken from around 130K passengers in an U.S airline.